Wendy Wu Tours - New Brochure

 Tips for paying in China with WeChat or Alipay

-Your guide will be happy to show you how to use the apps in China.
+• Your Guide is happy to show you how to pay using these apps once in China.

-You will need an internet connection when in China to use the apps.
+• You will need an internet connection when in China to utilise these apps.
 We recommend checking with your phone provider for international data plans or purchase an E-Sim with providers such as Airalo or Holafly.

 Credit/debit card

-We recommend taking a debit and/or credit card - these are still accepted at major shopping malls and some hotels and ATMs.
+We recommend taking a debit and/or credit card which is still accepted at major shopping malls and some hotels and ATMs.
 The most widely accepted credit cards include Visa or MasterCard.
 However, please do not rely on a credit/debit card as your only source of spending money and keep a photocopy of your card(s).

 Please do ensure that you notify your bank that you will be travelling abroad.
-Whether you use your card directly for purchases, or you link it to your WeChat/Alipay to make purchases, transactions may be blocked if your bank account is unaware you’re travelling.
+Whether you use your card directly for purchases, or you link it to your WeChat/Alipay to make purchases, transactions may be blocked if your bank account is unaware you are travelling.

 Cash